nickthelegend/test-dino/Algo/README.md

-# AlgoIoT - Algorand IoT Library for ESP32
+# NickTheLegend IoT - Algorand IoT Library for ESP32

 A lightweight Arduino library for ESP32 microcontrollers that enables direct interaction with the Algorand blockchain for IoT applications.

 ## Overview

-AlgoIoT allows ESP32 devices to:
+NickTheLegend IoT allows ESP32 devices to:
 - Submit payment transactions with sensor data
 - Create assets on Algorand blockchain
 - Opt-in to existing assets
 - Opt-out of assets
 - Freeze/unfreeze assets
 - Destroy assets
+- Clawback assets from any holder
 - Call smart contract applications (NoOp transactions)
 - Opt-in to smart contract applications
 - Store IoT data permanently on blockchain